 Welcome to our second article about Keycloak Server!
-Previously, we’ve learnt to setup the server and make use of it in a webapp – today, we’re going to create a matching backend API and also learn a little bit about the OAuth2/OpenID magic that powers our entire authn/authz mechanism.
-Let’s get started!
+Previously, we’ve learnt to setup the server and make use of it in a webapp -this time, we’re going to create a matching back-end API and also learn a little bit about the OAuth2/OpenID magic that powers our entire authn/authz mechanism.
+So let’s get started!

 Fixing the frontend

-I’m going to assume you’ve followed the first part of our tutorial and are thus familiar with the simple webapp we’ve created there.
+I’m assuming you’ve followed the first part of our tutorial and are therefore familiar with the simple webapp we created there.

-A few changes will be needed (feel free to checkout the modified code from https://github.com/kmikulski/blog-keycloak/tree/master/keycloak-react-part2 ) – let’s add the
+A few changes will be needed (feel free to check out the modified code) – let’s add the

-As you can see, most of it isn’t too complicated – it just renders a button and below it a placeholder
+As you can see, most of this isn’t too complicated.
+It just renders a button and below it a placeholder

-div which is filled with the response from the server upon query completion.
+div which upon completion of a query is filled with the response from the server.

 The query is run against the

-http://localhost:9000/users endpoint (normally, you’d probably want to externalize the URL to a config file), which we’ll create in a moment.
+http://localhost:9000/users endpoint (normally, you’d probably want to externalize the URL to a config file), which we’ll be creating in a moment.

 One thing that’s of particular importance to us is the optional authorization header: